Can cats have Down syndrome?

 Cats can’t have Down syndrome because they only have 19 pairs of chromosomes and Down syndrome occurs on chromosome 21.
 Humans have 23 pairs of chromosomes, 22 are autosomes and the 23rd pair are the sex chromosomes.
 Cats have 19 pairs of chromosomes, 18 autosomes and the sex chromosome pair.
 The sex chromosomes determine gender, XX is female and XY is male.

 What is Down syndrome?

-Also known as trisomy 21, down syndrome is a genetic condition which is caused by an extra or partial copy of chromosome 21.
-Chromosomes are threadlike structures which are located within the nucleus of every cell and contain deoxyribonucleic acid (DNA).
+Also known as trisomy 21, Down syndrome is a genetic condition that is caused by an extra or partial copy of chromosome 21.
+Chromosomes are threadlike structures that are located within the nucleus of every cell and contain deoxyribonucleic acid (DNA).
 DNA carries genetic instructions for the development, functioning, growth and reproduction.

 Usually, there are two pairs of chromosomes, each parent contributes one chromosome in each pair.
 Trisomy is a genetic disorder in which the organism has three chromosomes instead of two which causes development delays and congenital defects.